What you need to know if you’re an executor of estate

 Disposition of real property can be a difficult task.
 One beneficiary might want to sell the deceased’s house quickly, while another might want to keep it in the family – and may even be living in it.
 If there’s an agreement to sell, the executor must decide the listing price and the amount of sales commission the estate will pay.

-If a real estate agent recommends making improvements to a property to help sell it, the executor needs to reach an accord with heirs before spending money on improvements.
-A financial advisor and/or estate attorney can help an executor resolve such issues amicably; otherwise, the executor might need to seek assistance from probate court.
+If a real estate agent recommends making improvements to a property to help sell it, the executor needs to reach an agreement with heirs before spending money on improvements.
+A financial advisor and estate attorney can help an executor resolve such issues amicably; otherwise, the executor might need to seek assistance from probate court.

-Executors should maintain the homeowners insurance on the deceased person’s house until it’s sold, but be aware that insurance companies don’t like to cover vacant properties for extended periods because of the risk of fires, vandalism and other damage.
+Executors should obtain homeowners insurance on the deceased person’s house until it’s sold, but be aware that insurance companies don’t like to cover vacant properties for extended periods because of the risk of fires, vandalism and other damage, so it’s likely to require a higher premium.

 4. Avoid investing estate assets in the market.

-If you’re tempted to invest the decedent’s assets in the stock market until you’re able to distribute the money – don’t.
+If you’re tempted to invest the decedent’s assets in the stock market until you’re able to distribute the money – discuss this with the estate attorney.

 You could be held liable for any losses.
 Remember that your job is to protect the assets – not attempt to increase them.
-If the decedent has money invested in one or more accounts, contact a financial advisor for guidance.
+If the decedent has money invested in one or more accounts, contact an estate attorney and financial advisor for guidance.

 A checklist for an executor of estate